Opinion | Property rights get a day in court

 The organizers’ behavior was legal under California law.
 On Monday, the U.S. Supreme Court will hear oral arguments concerning whether it is legal under the Constitution.
-The court will also hear some of its own words deployed in defense of the property rights of Cedar Point and Fowler Packing Company, a Fresno-area packer of grapes and citrus.
+The court will also hear some of its own words deployed in defense of the property rights of Cedar Point and Fowler Packing Co., a Fresno-area packer of grapes and citrus.

 The Fifth Amendment says private property shall not “be taken for public use, without just compensation.”
 Cedar Point and Fowler, represented by the Pacific Legal Foundation, argue court precedents establish that the California regulation that compels them to allow union organizers on their property for 120 days a year constitutes a taking of a real property interest, for which they must be compensated.
 This case illustrates how governments nibble away at property rights, which provide individuals a zone of sovereignty.